-The breakdown for the remuneration of the Company's key management personnel (who are not Directors or the CEO) in FY2021 was as follows:
+The breakdown for the remuneration of the Company's key management personnel (who are not Directors or the CEO) in FY2022 was as follows:

 Name Salary (%) Bonus (%) Directors' Fees (%) Benefits-in-kind (%) Total (%)

-Between S\$250,001 to S\$500,000
+Below S\$250,000

-Artur Nazaryan 32 68 - 100
+Artur Nazaryan 100 - 100

-Below S\$250,000 - - - -

-Vadim Novikov 31 69 - 100
+Vadim Novikov 100 - - 100

-The total remuneration paid to the key management personnel in FY2021 was S\$516,588.
+The total remuneration paid to the key management personnel in FY2022 was S\$216,973.

-There were no termination, retirement and post-employment benefits granted to Directors and key management personnel in FY2021.
+There were no termination, retirement and post-employment benefits granted to Directors and key management personnel in FY2022.

-Remuneration to be paid for FY2021 does not take into account any discretionary bonus due to Executive Directors and our key management personnel.
+Remuneration to be paid for FY2022 does not take into account any discretionary bonus due to Executive Directors and our key management personnel.
 As discussed under Principle 7 of this Corporate Governance Report, the terms of employment as set out in the Service Agreements with the Executive Directors and key management personnel shall commence with effect from the date on which the Company is admitted to the Catalist (the "Commencement Date") and shall continue for a period of three (3) years thereafter (the "Initial Term").
+After the Initial Term, the Appointee's employment shall be automatically renewed on a year-to-year basis on such terms and conditions as the parties may agree.